EconLearn

 Opportunity Cost vs Trade-off

 Opportunity Cost and Trade-off are two Core Economic Concepts concepts in AP Economics that students often mix up.
-In short: opportunity cost is opportunity cost is the value of the next-best alternative you give up when you make a choice.
-Meanwhile, trade-off is a trade-off is the exchange of one thing for another, reflecting the reality that choosing more of one thing means having less of something else.
+Opportunity cost is the value of the next-best alternative you give up when you make a choice.
+A trade-off is the exchange of one thing for another, reflecting the reality that choosing more of one thing means having less of something else.
 Here is how they compare side by side.

 Opportunity Cost